Custom Data (Pro)

 class.

-method you can pass custom variables to the View templateusing the
+method you can pass custom variables to the View template

-method you can get the id of the displaying objectusing the
+method you can get the id of the displaying object

-method you can access the custom arguments passed to the shortcode.
-The field is available in the both methods above.using the
+method you can access the .
+The field is available in the both methods above.

-method you can access to the default twig variables (that filled out automatically by the plugin)using the
+method you can access to the default twig variables (that filled out automatically by the plugin)

 method you can access the PHP-DI Container (see the related chapter of this page)